 Many of the big attractions in Alberta are a testament to the power of nature, from the ancient glaciers that top the Rocky mountains to waterfalls, canyons, and lakes formed by their predecessors.

-For those of us who favor a more urban experience, there is also no lack of amazing attractions in the province 2 big cities.
+For those who favor a more urban experience, there is also no lack of excellent attractions in the province’s two big cities.

 Moraine Lake and Lake Louise

 Banff national park is house to two of the most charming lakes on the planet and the best place for SUP boards.

 First, Moraine lake is a glacier-fed lake in the Valley of the 10 Peaks.
 Rent a canoe and slide across the bright blue lake, which gets its shade from silt brought in by the glacier water.

 If the weather is perfect, grab your camera and enjoy a hike around the shoreline, taking in Moraine’s fantastic summits.

 The more popular of the two lakes, anyway, is probably excellent Lake Louise.

 The turquoise blue lake sits in front of a range of mountains and the Victoria Glacier, making it a famous postcard fodder.

 A glacier slowly tore through the rocks and formed the canyon that now homes the Athabasca falls.